There's a whole bunch of Mayberry happenings to report. We'll start with upcoming events.

 George would return to play other Lost Colony roles in the 1970s and again in the early 2000s.
 Along the way, George was involved in over 100 productions, as both a performer and often as set designer or producer and, even more often, as director.

 George was also a gifted teacher.
-His taught drama at A.L.
+He taught drama at A.L.
 Brown High School in Kannapolis, N.C.
 He took time off from full-time teaching to earn his master's degree in Speech and Drama from Florida State University in 1960.
 He returned to North Carolina to be assistant professor of Drama and serve as department chairman at Lenoir Rhyne College in Hickory.

 George spent a short time in Hollywood in the mid-1960s--just long enough to make his mark in Mayberry.
 (You might also spot him in an episode of "Rawhide" and two episodes of "Combat.")
 He then returned to teaching, this time at East Tennessee State University in Johnson City, Tenn., where he was an associate professor of Drama for five years.